Particular/docs.particular.net/samples/sqltransport/store-and-forward/sample.md

  * Sender - A console application responsible for sending the initial `OrderSubmitted` message and processing the follow-up `OrderAccepted` message.
  * Receiver - A console application responsible for processing the `OrderSubmitted` message.

 Sender and Receiver use different databases, just like in a production scenario where two systems are integrated using NServiceBus.
-Each database contains, apart from business data, queues for the NServiceBus endpoint and tables for NServiceBus persistence.
+Each database contains, apart from business data, queues for the NServiceBus endpoint.

 ### Sender project

 The Sender does not store any data.
 It mimics the front-end system where orders are submitted by the users and passed via the bus to the back-end.
-It is configured to use SQL Server transport with NHibernate persistence.
+It is configured to use SQL Server transport.

 snippet:SenderConfiguration